 Remote work can grow your talent pool

-It’s important to remember that there’s no one-size-fits-all policy for your team members.
-From our latest report, we’ve seen that the majority of developers in a fully remote setup prefer heading into the office at least once a month to connect with co-workers, with almost 12% going in once a week.
+It’s also important to remember that there’s no one-size-fits-all policy for your team members.
+For example, in our latest South Africa Hiring Report, we’ve seen that the majority of developers in a fully remote setup prefer heading into the office at least once a month to connect with co-workers, with almost 12% going in once a week.

 Therefore, a good balance might be to have an office or co-working space available for those who want to work in a hybrid model, but not make it required for all developers to be in the office.